Mikhail Sergachev: Utah Mammoth (2024–present)

 On 29 June 2024, the Tampa Bay Lightning traded Sergachev to the Utah Hockey Club (now the Utah Mammoth) for Conor Geekie, J.J.
 Moser, a 2025 second-round pick, and a 2024 seventh-round pick (no. 199 overall).

 Personal life

 Sergachev and his wife Liza have one son.
+They also have a backyard chicken coop at their home in Utah, and he brings the excess eggs to work to give away to his Mammoth teammates.

+Sergachev's English language press interviews, and his increasing fluency over the years, have been cited by Canadian author Rachel Reid as the primary inspiration for the speech patterns of her character Ilya Rozanov in her Game Changers novel series, which were later adapted into the television series Heated Rivalry.